Testing

 ;; ...

-(run-tests)Each test file starts with (require "test") to load the framework.
+(run-tests)Each test file starts with (require "tests/test") to load the framework.
 The require call is idempotent: the framework is loaded once and cached.

 Output